Nerea Garmendia: Biography

 In 2007-08 she had the opportunity to collaborate on two film projects, L.A.: Fear and Welcome Papra.

 In 2009 she worked as the futuristic-looking Presenter 3.0 for the Antena3 network, which she combined with her role as Silvia Comas in the Antena3 series 90-60-90, diario secreto de una adolescente where she formed a love triangle with Jesús Olmedo and Esmeralda Moya.

 In 2010 she traveled to Colombia to record La Reina del Sur a co-production of Antena 3 and Telemundo, which was a huge success in the U.S., Mexico and South America.
 Upon her return she returned to the theater with 19:30 a play about political corruption with which she toured for a year (2010-2011) where she shared the stage with colleagues such as: Fernando Cayo, Ana Wagener, Roberto Enríquez, Adolfo Fernández, Sonia Almarcha and Antonio Molero.

 In 2011 she participated in the sitcom Los Quién (Antena 3).
 In 2012 she debuted as a monologuist in Gente Seria (ETB).
 Also in this year she made a cameo in the Antena3 series Fenómenos.

 In 2013 she participated in the Antena 3, program Splash!
 Famosos al agua.
 She was a semi-finalist, 8th out of 28 contestants who participated.
-She was the first woman to dive from 10 meters, the only contestant to dive from 10 meters in all her jumps, both individual and synchronized, and came in first place in the two of the three elimination galas in which she participated.
+She was the first woman to dive from 10 meters, the only contestant to dive from 10 meters in all her jumps, both individual and synchronized, and came in first place in two of the three elimination galas in which she participated.
 That same year she returned to the stage with the comedy Tres by Juan Carlos Rubio, along with Vanesa Romero.

 That same year she also participated in the videoclip of the song "Huelo el miedo" of the Power metal band Warcry.